httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ~~~

 If the payload is encrypted more than once (as reflected by having multiple
-content-codings that imply encryption), each application of the content encoding
+content-codings that imply encryption), each application of the content coding
 is reflected in a separate Encryption header field value in the order in which
 they were applied.